 The GIS certificate program allows geography and other majors to transfer into four-year geography programs having completed a documented specialization in GIS that includes marketable job skills that can be used concurrently with the pursuit of advanced degrees.
 The GIS certificate program will benefit persons with previous training in a variety of fields by allowing them to gain new skills that can be applied in their place of employment.
-All GIS courses are transferable to CSU and UC institutions.
+GIS is a multibillion-dollar industry employing hundreds of thousands worldwide in many fields, including Environmental Sciences and Protection, Regional and Urban Planning, and Transportation.